tcundic/python-typewriter-script/README.md

-This is python script for linux.
-It play typewriter sound for each keypress.
-I didn't wrote this script all by myself, but I used some code from different python typewriter script and some code from python keylogger application.
-It use x library, pyhook and Tkinter.
+I made this script as mini project in my free time.
+It works on Linux and on each keypress it makes sound of old typewritter.
-It has tray icon and in popup menu you can mute script, unmute it or close script.
+Another feature I made is, this script display tray icon so user can mute, unmute or close it.